Send Close Add comments: (status displays here)

 Verse routeεαν δε ειπη ο κακος δουλος εκεινος εν τη καρδια αυτου χρονιζει μου ο κυριος [gnt]

-The Greek word translated as "evil" is that of "bad".
+The Greek word translated as "evil" or "oppressed" is that of "bad".

 27. Matthew 24:48